daviaraujocc/rag-docs/README.md

 3. Access the UI at [http://localhost:3000](http://localhost:3000)

-#### OpenAI Option
+#### Using OpenAI as an Alternative

-If you prefer to use OpenAI instead of local Ollama models:
+If you prefer using OpenAI instead of local Ollama models, follow these steps:

+##### 1. Configure OpenAI API

-1. Edit `docker-compose.openai.yaml` and set your API key on UI service.
+Edit the `docker-compose.openai.yaml` file to set your API key:

 ```yaml